How to Study for Biology

 Create Mind Maps

 Mind maps are meant to be spontaneous, relatively free-form diagrams that show associations between topics or ideas.
-Creating a map can be a very useful learning process, since like the creation of a concept map, it stimulates a person to think of new connections and relationships and helps the person to learn.
+Creating a map can be a very useful learning process.
+As in the creation of a concept map, it stimulates a person to think of new connections and relationships and helps the person to learn.

 Draw Diagrams to Help You Learn